reekilynn/ultdonline/sao-web/index.md

 *Sword Art Online X2* sold on Comitia92 (May 2010) was also included because of its relationship with web edition.

+In early 2009, Kunori Fumio packed the web edition into a zipped archive for distribution, and these novels were removed from WordGear website.

 ## Sword Art Online 1: Aincrad (2002.Nov.29-2002.Dec.12)
 ## Sword Art Online Ex1: 黒の剣士 (2003.Feb.12-2003.Feb.24)
 ## Sword Art Online Ex2: Four Days (2003.Feb.24-2003.Jun.3)